 While these verbal volleys fly back and forth, I watch these workplace warriors talk past each other.
-I also notice something else: Every single one of them is fundamentally missing the point.
+I also notice something else: Every single one of them is missing the point.

 Where you may see a decrease in direct experience from your incoming applications, you'll see an increase in motivation, passion, and enthusiasm from job seekers.

 Recently you may have seen terms pop up like, “reallocation friction”, “sectoral shock” or even “The Great Resignation".
 All of this is just a fancy way to say there is an imbalance between the supply of job-seeker skills and the employment demands of businesses.

 This can either be caused by too many qualified professionals not being able to find work (think college grads or job seekers wanting to change career paths) or companies that are unable to fill its open positions (think 2021).

 The short answer: They’re there.
 But your hiring strategy might be structured to look for people in all the wrong places.

 People looking to make a career change is nothing new.
 The reason this phenomenon is now bordering on a hiring crisis is that economists and HR professionals believe this number is around 52% of the talent pool.

 And here’s why: